 Remarkably, there exist non-local distributions compatible with these equations, see \cite{cyril} for a clarification of the relations between Leggett's crypto-nonlocality, Bell's nonlocality and quantum separability.
 Optimizing Bell-type functionals over all distributions admitting a crypto-nonlocal model is seemingly a very complicated mathematical problem \cite{scarani}.

 Even though Leggett's model is \emph{inspired} from a number of physical considerations, like the reality of photon polarization, it has not been shown to be \emph{implied} by them.
-In \cite{nature}, it is nevertheless claimed that crypto-nonlocal theories ``are based on the following assumptions: (1) all measurement outcomes are determined by pre-existing properties of particles independent of the measurement (realism); (2) physical states are statistical mixtures of subensembles with definite polarization, where (3) polarization is defined such that expectation values taken for each subensemble obey Malus' law''.
+In \cite{nature}, it is nevertheless claimed that crypto-nonlocal theories ``are based on the following assumptions: (I) all measurement outcomes are determined by pre-existing properties of particles independent of the measurement (realism); (II) physical states are statistical mixtures of subensembles with definite polarization, where (III) polarization is defined such that expectation values taken for each subensemble obey Malus' law''.
 In the same line, it has been stated that ``the basic assumption of Leggett's model is that locally everything happens as if each single quantum system would always be in a pure state'' \cite{scarani}, or ``roughly speaking, it [the concept of crypto-nonlocality] says that all individual subsystems of a composite system should locally behave as if they were in a pure quantum state, with well-defined properties'' \cite{cyril}.

-These statements seem to appeal to the intuition that physical photon states `should' have a well-defined polarization (or pure quantum state).
+Statements such as these reinforce the widely popular idea that Leggett's model arises from the intuition that physical photon states `should' have a well-defined polarization (or pure quantum state).
 In the following, we will show that photon polarization experiments in any reasonable physical theory where this realistic polarization principle holds cannot exhibit correlations beyond those obtained by measuring a separable quantum state.

 The class of physical theories that we will be considering satisfies the following axioms: